gruntwork-io/docs/docs/pipelines/using-pipelines/index.md

 - [dsaltares/fetch-gh-release-asset](https://github.com/dsaltares/fetch-gh-release-asset)
 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request)

-You may navigate to each repository to retrieve the latest tagged release for each action (recommended) or use a wildcard for the version to allow versions to be incremented without needing to update the policy.
+We recommend using a tagged version of the `gruntwork-io` actions and a wildcard for the non-Gruntwork actions, as the non-Gruntwork actions are wrapped in the Gruntwork actions.
+This will require less administrative work to keep policies up to date with versions being used by Gruntwork actions.

 ### GitHub Team and Pro